Moozlie

-Nomuzi Mabena (born 22 September 1992), professionally known as Moozlie is a rapper and television presenter.
+Nomuzi Mabena (born 22 September 1992), professionally known as Moozlie, is a South African rapper and television presenter.
 Born in Benoni, Gauteng, she won the MTV VJ Search for the year 2012.

 Early life

 Nomuzi was born on 22 September 1992.
-She grew up in Rynfield, Daveyton, Gauteng, a small suburb in the East Rand, Johannesburg.
+She grew up in Rynfield, Daveyton, a small suburb on the East Rand of Gauteng.
 She was raised by her mom and dad and she also has an older sister.

-She went to school at St Dunstan's College in Benoni where she went onto matriculate.
+She went to school at St Dunstan's College in Benoni, where she went on to matriculate.